 THEA155Introduction to African-American TheatreSurvey/lecture course from an African-American perspective, examining the activities and developments of Black American life as evidenced through its theatre, with emphasis on history, philosophy, dramatic creations, criticism, and socio-psychological concerns.
 Includes lectures in theatrical contributions of Western and African civilizations.

 THEA200Theatre Production LaboratoryEach student involved in a significant role on regular theatre productions is a participant in the Festival Playhouse company and shall thereby earn 1/4 unit of credit per production.
 Students may earn a maximum of two full units through THEA 200.
 Theatre Arts majors and minors must distribute each 1/4 unit in a different area of production (acting, stage management, costuming, lighting, scenery, sound, properties, publicity, etc.).

-THEA210Lighting DesignExperiments and studies in the theories and techniques of stage lighting; emphasis on play analysis, sculpting with light, color theory, drafting, projection, and practical laboratories.
+THEA210Lighting DesignStudies in the ideation and communication techniques of stage lighting; emphasis on play analysis, sculpting and painting with light, color theory, drafting, projection, and practical laboratories.
 Fifteen-hour production lab required.